We answer a few of our most frequently asked questions.

 What does your daily schedule look like?

-Each classroom follows a predictable daily routine which includes 30 minutes of large motor play, two circle times (one curriculum/lesson based and one story/song/finger play driven), 45 minutes of free play with small group activities, and a whole group snack time.
+Each classroom follows a predictable daily routine which includes 30 minutes of large motor play, two circle times (one curriculum/lesson based and one story/song/finger play driven), 45 minutes of free play with small group activities, and a whole water break.
 In addition to these activities, each classroom participates in a music class once per week.

 Are your classes Part-Time or Full-Time?

 We only offer Part–Time programming.
 Our classes begin in September and end in May.
 We offer a variety of different class options for 3, 4 and 5 year old students.
 Classes run for 2 ½ -3 hours a day, depending on the class registered for.
 Once enrolled, the students remain in the same class with the same teachers for the remainder of the year.

 What if my child is ill?

 Our preschool handbook outlines instances in which you should keep your child home for their health, and for the health of other students in the class.
 Generally speaking, children need to be 24 hours fever free, without vomiting or diarrhea prior to returning to school.
 A fever is considered a temperature of 100 degrees or higher.
 They should not attend school if they have been diagnosed with a communicable disease until they have been cleared by a physician as no longer contagious.

 Does my child need to be potty trained?

 It is expected that children are potty trained at the start of the school year.
 We understand that potty training is a developmental process, and encourage students to have a spare set of clothes in their backpack.
 If there is a wet accident, the teachers will assist the student into changing into dry clothing.
 If there is an accidental bowel movement, parents will be called to come in to clean and help change their child.